StephenEastham/StephenEastham.github.io/pages/opinie.md

 |
 ---------|
-'The blog articles that you edited are awesome.
+'The articles that you edited are awesome.
 Thanks for your fantastic work.'|
 - Rafał, COO, [Digica](https://www.digica.com/blog.html), Manchester, Berlin, San Jose|

 |